Eduard Hackel

-Eduard Hackel (17 March 1850, Haida, Bohemia – 2 February 1926, Attersee, Upper Austria) was an Austrian botanist.
+Eduard Hackel (17 March 1850 in Haida, Bohemia – 2 February 1926 in Attersee, Upper Austria) was an Austrian botanist.
 His father was a veterinarian in Haida (now Nový Bor) in Bohemia.
-He was married and had one son.
+He was married and had one son and a daughter.

-Hackel studied at the Polytechnical Institute in Vienna, and became substitute teacher at a high school in St. Pölten in 1869.
-He became full professor of natural history there upon obtaining his teaching certificate in 1871 and remained in this position until his retirement in 1900.
+Hackel studied at the Polytechnical Institute in Vienna, and became a substitute teacher at a high school in St. Pölten in 1869.
+He became a full professor of natural history there upon obtaining his teaching certificate in 1871 and remained in this position until his retirement in 1900.

 Agrostology

 He published his first agrostology papers on grasses in 1871 and soon became known as a world expert agrostologist on the grass family (Poaceae).
 While he himself undertook only a single collecting trip – to Spain and Portugal, he was charged with working up collections of grasses mainly from Japan, Taiwan, New Guinea, Brazil and Argentina.

 Apart from agrostologisty systematics, Hackel also contributed to the morphology and histology of members of the grass family.

 The genus Hackelochloa (Poaceae) is named for him.